NicolaLampis/Nicola_online_CV/README.md

 > - Technologies Used
 > - References for learning
 > - Testing
-> - Project barriers and the solutions
 > - Code validity
 > - Version Control
 > - Deployment
 > - Credits
 > - Acknowledgments
-> - Support

 ## Overview